 We've updated the list below with some new announcements and removed the 2021 Switch games that have come and gone already.
-Loads to look forward to!
+Still loads to look forward to!

 2020 is but a dim and distant memory (at least, we wish it was!) and it's time to look to the future.
 We saw some fantastic games come to Switch last year — several of them released within a matter of weeks of their surprise announcement — but we also saw some big names slip into 2021, for understandable reasons.

-E3 2021 is over, too, and we've seen some big reveals for what Nintendo has in store for Switch in the second half of the year.
-Below we've rounded up thirty(ish) of the biggest Switch games we're looking forward to in 2021.
-In no particular order — although vaguely chronological — they run the gamut from AAA first-party offerings to promising looking indies, plus a few big names that have been waiting in the wings for a while and stand a chance of breaking free this year (fingers crossed!).
+Below we've rounded up thirty(ish) of the biggest Switch games we're looking forward to in the remaining months of 2021.
+In vaguely chronological order, they run the gamut from AAA first-party offerings to promising looking indies, plus a few big names that have been waiting in the wings for a while and stand a chance of surprise-dropping this year (fingers crossed!).

-Who can say exactly what the rest of 2021 holds for Nintendo and the Switch?
-Well, the Switch OLED Model is launching alongside Metroid Dread on 8th October, and the schedule before and after is looking pretty tidy.
-We've had plenty of games in the first half of the year — titles like Scott Pilgrim vs. The World: The Game, Atelier Ryza 2: Lost Legends & the Secret Fairy, Super Mario 3D World + Bowser's Fury, Bravely Default II, Monster Hunter Rise, New Pokémon Snap, Famicom Detective Club, Game Builder Garage, Mario Golf: Super Rush, Tony Hawk's 1+2, Disgaea 6, Monster Hunter Stories 2 and Zelda: Skyward Sword HD *breathe* — and following announcements from the E3 2021 Nintendo Direct, there's plenty more to look forward to throughout the rest of the year.
+The Switch OLED Model is launching alongside Metroid Dread on 8th October, and the schedule before and after is looking pretty tidy.
+We've had plenty of games in the first half of the year — titles like Super Mario 3D World + Bowser's Fury, Bravely Default II, Monster Hunter Rise, New Pokémon Snap, Famicom Detective Club, Game Builder Garage, Mario Golf: Super Rush, Tony Hawk's 1+2, Disgaea 6, Monster Hunter Stories 2 and Zelda: Skyward Sword HD *breathe* — and following announcements from the E3 2021 Nintendo Direct, there's plenty more to look forward to before the year is out.

-So, let's take a look at our most anticipated Switch games of 2021!
+So, let's take a look at our most anticipated Switch games of 2021... and beyond!